Soul (2020 film): Theatrical and streaming

-The 101-minute Soul premiered on October 11, 2020, at the BFI London Film Festival.
-It was originally scheduled for theatrical release in the United States on June 19, but due to the COVID-19 pandemic, Soul was pushed back to November 20.
-The film eventually shifted to a December 25 Disney+ release.
-Unlike Mulan, Soul did not do so through Disney+ Premier Access, making it free for all subscribers.
+Soul had its premiere on October 11, 2020, at the BFI London Film Festival.
+It was initially scheduled for theatrical release in the United States on June 19, 2020, but was later pushed back to November 20, 2020, in response to the COVID-19 pandemic, before Disney decided to release the film on Disney+ on December 25, 2020.
+Unlike Mulan, Soul was not released through Disney+ Premier Access, making it free for all subscribers.
+On December 5, 2023, it was announced that Soul, as well as Turning Red (2022) and Luca (2021), would be released in theaters in the United States throughout early 2024, with Soul being released on January 12, 2024.

 In international markets where Disney+ was not available, Soul was released theatrically.
 These included China, the Philippines, Malaysia, Taiwan, Thailand, Singapore, among others.
 The film was included in their lineups of the 2020 Cannes Film Festival and the Rome Film Festival; it opened on October 15.
-In theaters, Soul was intended to be accompanied by SparkShorts short film Burrow, but it premiered on Disney+ instead.
+In theaters, Soul was intended to be accompanied by SparkShorts short film Burrow, but it premiered on Disney+ instead; the short would accompany the film's 2024 theatrical release.
 A prequel short to Soul was released in 2021, titled 22 vs. Earth.
 It focuses on 22 leading a rebellion against her superiors.

 Home media

 Walt Disney Studios Home Entertainment released Soul on Ultra HD Blu-ray, Blu-ray, DVD, and digital download on March 23, 2021.
-Physical copies contain behind-the-scenes featurettes, audio commentary, and deleted scenes.
+Physical copies contain an audio commentary, behind-the-scenes featurettes, and deleted scenes.

 Reception

 Box office

-Soul earned $121 million in other territories.
-The film grossed $7.65 million in its opening weekend in 10 markets, including $5.5 million from China.
-By February 2021, Soul had become the highest-grossing Pixar release ever in Russia ($18.3 million), Ukraine ($1.9 million), and Saudi Arabia ($5.9 million).
-Its top international markets at that point were China ($57.9 million), Russia, South Korea ($14.8 million), Taiwan ($6.4 million), and Saudi Arabia.
+Soul grossed $946,154 domestically and $121 million in other territories, for a worldwide total gross of $121.6 million.
+It grossed $7.65 million in its opening weekend in 10 markets, including $5.5 million from China.
+By February 2021, it had become the highest-grossing Pixar release ever in Russia ($18.3 million), Ukraine ($1.9 million) and Saudi Arabia ($5.9 million).
+Its top international markets at that point were China ($57.9 million), Russia, South Korea ($14.8 million), Taiwan ($6.4 million) and Saudi Arabia.
+The 2024 re-release debuted outside top-10 for a first weekend of under $431,840.
+By the end of its run, its domestic gross was $946,154.